 Don’t get me wrong: there was a lot of crap produced in this era, especially here in America.
 But the highlights are impossible to ignore, so let’s take a trip down memory lane.

-The ’80s and ’90s saw traditional muscle cars take new forms, an unexpected contender become king of the quarter-mile overnight, and some sought-after SUVs take on new identities and capability.
+The ’80s and ’90s saw traditional muscle cars take new forms, an unexpected contender become king of the quarter-mile overnight, and some sought-after SUVs take on new identities and capabilities.

 Ford’s underpowered “Fox Body” Mustang has been a favorite of tuners and drag strip amateurs for decades, and they’re still pretty darn cheap.
 The 1987-1993 version, also the last of its kind, featured the venerable 5.0-liter (really 4.9-liter) V8 which made 225 horsepower and 300 pound-feet of torque — small numbers these days but easily pushed higher with some simple modifications.
-Here’s a single-owner 20,000-mile Mustang GT coupe for just $12,000.
+Here’s a Mustang GT convertible for just $8,995.
 Cheap drop-top speed, thy name is Fox Body.

 1987 Buick GNX